SystemHeda/systemheda/readme.md

 This document defines the engineering scope, operational requirements, subsystem architecture, and reliability doctrine for the **Systemheda Autonomous Systems Framework (SASF)**.

 The system is intended for deployment in **aerospace**, **defense**, and **high‑reliability industrial** environments.

+All programming projects—whether web‑based or operating system‑level—are provided as proof‑of‑concept prototypes and realized ideas.
+The end‑user bears full responsibility for securing, properly configuring, and deploying these projects in their own operational environment.
+All engineering designs and ideas presented herein are solely for educational and demonstrative purposes.
+Any practical application or implementation thereof is entirely at the implementer's own risk and liability.

 ---